Culture editor Ruby Kwartz interviews comedian Ian Stone, discussing his current national tour, the comedy industry, football and more!

 Mixed!
 It’s a very tense time.
 It’s interesting walking onstage at gigs and saying “It’s a weird time to be a Jew” and the tension in the room is very interesting, but then you talk about it and people start to think “oh, ok”.
 I’m just a regular guy talking about how I feel about things at the moment, and once people realise that even when I’m talking about broader political subjects I’m really talking about it from a very personal point of view – I think that’s fine really.

 I’m talking more about football in this show than in others – I’m using football as an analogy for life – but what I find interesting is that more people understand it.
 When I started doing comedy, if you talked about football half of the audience would be completely alienated, but now football is much more culturally acceptable than it used to be so you can talk about it and be funny about it.
-I know that there are people who don’t like football but I can’t do anything about then (I don’t understand what’s wrong with them) but I find it encouraging that I can talk about it a little more.
+I know that there are people who don’t like football but I can’t do anything about them (I don’t understand what’s wrong with them) but I find it encouraging that I can talk about it a little more.

 Honestly it’s painful – it takes three years to get a laugh.
 I’m used to instant gratification.
 What’s lovely about it is that I still get messages from people about how much my book meant to them and it’s an amazing thing.
 I didn’t read a book until I was 20, so to have written one is really something.
 It’s a thing that will last beyond me and I’m proud of it.